 - Wood and water do not mix!
 Excessive amounts of water can cause your wood floor to swell and cup.

-- Only use a slightly damp mop to clean your wood floors
+- Only use a slightly damp micro fibre mop to clean your wooden floors

-- Vacum beater bars can cause damage to your floors surface, if possible, turn off the beater bar, or use the hose or wand attachment with a soft upholstery nozzle for your wood flooring.
+- Vacuum beater bars can cause damage to your floor’s surface.
+If possible, turn off the beater bar, or use the hose or wand attachment with a soft upholstery nozzle for your wooden flooring.

-- Never place potted plants directly in contact with your wood flooring.
+- Never place potted plants directly in contact with your wooden flooring.

-- Use dirt trapping walk-off mats at all exterior doors to prevent dirt and sane from entering the building.
+- Use dirt trapping walk-off mats at all exterior doors to prevent dirt and sand from entering the building.

-- Vacuum, sweep or dust mop as needed to remove dirt and sand and prior to cleaning your wood floors.
+- Vacuuum, sweep or dust-mop as needed to remove dirt and sand and prior to cleaning your wood floors.

-- Use area rugs on high traffic pathways, but ensure you avoid rubber backed or non ventilated rugs as your wood floor needs to breathe.
+- Use area rugs on high traffic pathways, but ensure you avoid rubber backed or non-ventilated rugs as your wooden floor needs to breathe.

 - Keep high heels in good repair so they do not damage the floor and do not wear stiletto heels on any wooden floor.

 - Always put protective pads on the legs of any furniture to avoid scratches or dents.

 Here are some methods for cleaning your floor